236.7 Negotiation

 During the third contact the negotiator should attempt to get the owner to accept or reject the offer.
 If the owner fails to accept or reject the offer, or does reject the offer, the mediation and condemnation process are to be explained.
 The owner is to be advised that negotiations can continue until such time as the condemnation commissioners' report is filed.

-Obtain a taxpayer identification number (TIN) using a Vendor Input Form MO 300-1489 as shown in EPG 236.7.7.
+Obtain a taxpayer identification number (TIN) using a Vendor Input Form or a W9, whichever is applicable, as shown in EPG 236.7.7.
 If a husband and wife own the property, either one can provide their TIN.
 Partnerships and trusts should have their own TIN that should be used for reporting real estate transactions.
 If there is more than one owner, other than a husband and wife, partnership or trust, each owner that is expected to receive an allocation of the proceeds shall be given a form on which to provide their TIN.

 During negotiations, the negotiator’s objective is to promote understanding of the design and reasonableness of the offer.
 If the owner disagrees with the offer, the negotiator should attempt to determine the reasoning of the owner’s opinion of value or their objections to design considerations.
 The owner’s opinion of value, reasoning, counteroffers and objections are to be documented in the negotiator’s report and discussed with the chief negotiator or district right of way manager.
 If the negotiator is unable to acquire the property for the approved offer, an administrative settlement may be considered as described in EPG 236.7.3.